PURUU1/Cli_Editor/README.md

 # Cli-Editor

 Cli-Editor is a simple command-line file editor built on .NET 9.0.
 It lets you create, edit, delete, and rename files directly from the terminal.
-The core logic lives in `Cli-Editor.dll`, and `Cli-Editor.exe` is the native launcher that starts the .NET runtime and invokes the editor.
+The core logic lives in `Cli-Editor.dll`, and `Cli-Editor` is the native launcher that starts the .NET runtime and invokes the editor.

 ---